Application notes and literature

 Multilocus sequence typing of total-genome-sequenced bacteria.
 J Clin Microbiol.
 JCM.06094-11 [pii];10.1128/JCM.06094-11 [doi].
 Larsen et al. (2012).

-Bacterial and viral typing specific workflows in third-party software packages such as the Ridom® SeqSphere+ software package automate downstream analysis.
-SeqSphere+ enables your lab to employ whole genome microbial typing (MLST+), traditional MLST, or 16S rDNA sequencing projects.
+Specific workflows for bacterial and viral typing in third-party software packages, such as the Ridom SeqSphere+ software package, automate downstream analysis.
+SeqSphere+ enables your lab to carry out whole genome microbial typing (MLST+), traditional MLST, or 16S rDNA sequencing projects.
 This software is designed for individual or distributed work-groups (client/server model) to enable easy data sharing.

 Learn more about how this software can simplify your data analysis.